 Tour Guides: this is where you’re usually expected to tip at the end.
 It’s usually 10% of the value of the tour, but if it was already an expensive one, you can offer a bit less.

-Consider ~6 Euros (50 Kuna) as the general amount to tip, but definitely offer less if the overall value of the tour was lower.
+Consider ~6 Euros as the general amount to tip for a regular tour that lasts between a few hours to half a day, but definitely offer less if the overall value of the tour was lower.

 Ship personnel: Since you are in Croatia and you’ll probably end up taking a catamaran or any type of boat to get to your destination, you will also have to tip the crew.